 Can you do my tubal reversal by laparoscopy?

-We do a lot of tubal reversals at Lakeshore Surgical Center; as a matter of fact, that’s all we do and very few of them could be done by laparoscope.
+We do a lot of tubal reversals at Lakeshore Tubal Reversal Center; as a matter of fact, that’s all we do and very few of them could be done by laparoscope.

-What patients who have looked in to it have told us is that the doctor said: “We’ll try to do your tubal ligation reversal with the laparoscope but you will have to agree that we can do a laparotomy if need be”.
+Patients who have looked into tubal reversals via laparoscope have told us that their doctor said: “We’ll try to do your tubal ligation reversal with the laparoscope but you will have to agree that we can do a laparotomy if need be”.
 In other words, “we may have to open your tummy up anyway”.

-To do a tubal ligation reversal by laparoscopy requires 5 separate small incisions to place the instruments in.
-One goes in your belly button two on either side half way between the level of your belly button and your pubic hair line and two on either side at the level of the pubic hair line.
+A tubal ligation reversal by laparoscopy requires 5 separate small incisions to place the instruments in.
+One goes in your belly button, two go on either side halfway between your belly button and your pubic hairline, and two go on either side at the level of the pubic hairline.
 The total length of these incisions for laparoscopic tubal reversals is about three inches.

-With our method for tubal reversal, the incision is 2 to 3 inches and right at the pubic hair line and under most bikinis.
-One of the things about our method of reversal is that we actually sew inside the tubal opening to outside, I have never done a tubal reversal with a laparoscope, but I know the magnification is not good enough to do tubal reversals the way we do them.
+With our method for tubal reversal, the incision is 4 inches and right at the pubic hairline.
+The scar is covered by most bikinis.
+One of the things about our method of reversal is that we actually sew inside the tubal opening to the outside.
+I have never done a tubal reversal with a laparoscope, but I know the magnification is not good enough to do tubal reversals the way we do them.

-Those doctors that have reported on their experience with laparoscopic tubal ligation reversals say that operating times are longer with laparoscopic tubal reversals.
-To be fair, this might improve if more surgeons do more cases and there is more experience with this technique.
+Doctors that have performed laparoscopic tubal ligation reversals say that the operating times are longer than other methods.
+To be fair, this might improve if more surgeons performed more cases with this technique.

 How long does the tubal reversal operation take?

-I have often thought I should get a small sign with “one to one and a half” hours printed on it to hide in my pocket.
+I have often thought I should get a small sign with “two to two and a half” hours printed on it to hide in my pocket.
 Everyone asks this question when I first meet them.
-I could just pull out the card.
-People would think I’m a magician.
+I could just pull out the card and people would think I’m a magician.

-Since we close the tubes in layers and dye test the tubes it takes us a little longer to do a tubal reversal.
-We find that occasionally we are surprised when we look inside the abdomen because there are problems that were not expected based on the information we had prior to surgery, We will fix whatever we can to improve your chances of getting pregnant.
-We do not charge for these extra things and we don’t look for problems we just do what’s needed.
+Since we close the tubes in layers and dye test the tubes, it takes us a little longer to perform a tubal reversal.
+Once we look inside the abdomen, we occasionally find problems that were not expected based on the information we had prior to surgery.
+However, we will fix whatever we can to improve your chances of getting pregnant.
+We do not charge for these extra things, and we don’t look for problems – we just do what’s needed.

-The extra time we spend closing the tube in layers is so that the tube is both sewn open and together.
-It takes longer than just sewing the tube around the outside but we feel it gives a better result.
-When tubal reversals were first done the doctors described the separate layers of the fallopian tube and their technique consisted of closing each layer separately.
+We spend extra time closing the tube in layers is so the tube is both sewn open and together.
+It takes longer than just sewing the tube around the outside, but we feel it gives a better result.
+When tubal reversals were first done, the doctors described the separate layers of the fallopian tube and their technique consisted of closing each layer separately.
 This layered closure is more natural because each layer of tissue is directly joined to the same type of tissue.
-No one knows for sure if it is any better than sewing around the outside but we feel it is worth the extra time because the dye we test your tubes with flows through the tube better when we do it this way.
+No one knows for sure if it is any better than sewing around the outside, but we feel it is worth the extra time because the dye we test your tubes with flows through the tube better this way.
 If you have an Essure tubal device the operation will take about an hour longer than usual.

 I’m scared to have an anesthetic.
 What can you tell me about that?